Jukebox History 1952-1998

 and the L-series of 1957 came from his drawing-board, but his first

-the autumn 1956 the Seeburg family sold out the
+early sixties.
+In the autumn 1956 the Seeburg family sold out the company

-over the Williams company from industry investors, the Commonwealth United
+Corporation took over the Williams company from industry investors, the

-(but still known also as the Seeburg Industries).
-It
+International (but still known also as the Seeburg Industries).
+It seems that

 Inc. (until March,